 At this point my dinner menu plan is done.
 I don’t menu-plan breakfasts or lunches, but I’ll go ahead and tell you what I usually do for these meals anyway.

 On our weekends (which is never actually a Saturday or Sunday), we eat omelets.
 We just throw in whatever extra veggies, lunch meat and cheese we have in the fridge.
 Neither of us are big breakfast people, so we just split one omelet and have toast and sausage.
-On a VERY rare occasion, I’ll make my own Nutella stuffed crepes or I’ll premake a batch of homemade strawberry breakfast muffins and pop them in a storage container for the week or some other fancy thing.
-But seriously, this is rare.
-We know what we like and we stick to it.

 My husband eats lunch at work and I work from home.
 So I’ll usually just eat a salad, wrap or leftovers.
 Because I can count on leftovers to account for most of my lunches, I’m not too rigid with this category.
 But I do always have something easy on hand like ingredients for wraps or salads.
 When I’m busy working, ready in under-five-minutes beats healthy-and-balanced meal every time.
 That’s just the way it is.